 What is quality code?
 Quality code is code that is easy to maintain, easy to change and easy to read.
 Many pieces of legacy code are often hard to read.
 When it’s not the original developer on the job, this makes the code harder to change without introducing subtle bugs.
 This can even be the case when it is the original developer.

 Code can often lose its quality over time.
 This can be because small changes are introduced that make the code a little bit worse step by step.
 Each change didn’t mean a significant deterioration by itself.
 But over time the cumulative effect of all these changes can put the code in a very bad state.
 This is a process often called “code rot.”

-But it can also be because standards change.
+But code can also become “bad quality code” almost overnight.
+This happens when standards change.
 What is a perfectly acceptable way of coding now, can be regarded as an ugly, legacy way of writing code in 10 years time.

 Understand Your Developers

 Now you should have a fair understanding of what developers mean when they talk about legacy code.